-IgM anti-HAV antibodies mean a recent infection with hepatitis A virus.
-IgM anti-HAV antibodies generally can be detected in the blood as early as 2 weeks after the initial HAV infection.
-These antibodies disappear from the blood 3 to 12 months after the infection.
+- Hepatitis A IgM antibodies can be found as early as 2 weeks after you are first infected.
+They disappear 3 to 12 months after the infection.

 Why It Is Done

 - Identify the type of hepatitis virus causing the infection.

 - Screen people who have a higher chance of getting or spreading hepatitis A. This includes doctors, dentists, and nurses.

 - Screen blood donors and donor organs.
 This is done to help prevent the spread of hepatitis A.